Lessons from Environmentalist Jeff Corwin

 That happened with Donald Trump.
 That was the worst thing for the environment, ever.

-AW: What kind of message do you say, like to children, or an individual in terms especially like with plastic?
+AW: What kind of message do you say, like to children, or an individual in terms especially with plastic?

 It all comes down to community.
 It all comes down to how we behave civically.